microsoft/DeepDevDocs/tutorials/01 - Query Models/01-discover-models.md

 # Discover Models

+## Using the DeepDev website

-You can discover the catalog of DeepDev models through the website
+You can discover the catalog of DeepDev models through the website.
+Simply go to the `Models` tab on the DeepDev website.

+## Using the API